uri-weingart/ESPs/README.md

 **python Predict_ECs.py**

-This will run the search algorithm against the Positive Test file, which contains 25,309 enzymes annotated in SwissProt (See the article for its detailed description)
+This will run the search algorithm against the Positive Test file, which contains 25,309 enzymes annotated in SwissProt.
+It took 7 seconds to run this file on an I7 Windows laptop (See the article for its detailed description)

 To run against another fasta file use the following command: